 For example, up until 2011, the top prize could only be ‘rolled over’ – adding the prize money into next week’s draw – a maximum of three times.

 This increased to four times in February 2011 and remained the same until 2015 when the rollover limit was scrapped.
-Instead, Lotto introduced a jackpot cap, but the jackpot prizes were made substantially bigger, average £1.1 million for Saturdays.
+Instead, Lotto introduced a jackpot cap at £50m, but the jackpot prizes were made substantially bigger, averaging £1.1 million for Saturdays.
+At the same time, the total numbers up for the draw was increased by 10, taking it up to 59.

-This £50 million cap was exceeded in 2016 (the rule applied for anybody who matched six numbers; in this case, it didn't happen) and a total prize money of £66 million was split evenly between two winners.
+The jackpot cap was exceeded in 2016 (the rule applied for anybody who matched six numbers, which didn't happen in this case) and a total prize money of £66 million was split evenly between two winners.

 Katie Thompson is an NCTJ-trained journalist and freelance online gaming writer.
 She enjoys researching the iGaming industry and writing comprehensive guides on the history of gambling, beating the dealer and even how to get bingo dauber stains out of your favourite shirt.